-This is a perfect dish to welcome fall in New England.
+(Above: This is a perfect dish to welcome fall in New England.)

-And of course, the main thing you do, is stir, baby, stir.
+And of course, the main thing you do, is stir it properly.
+Don’t stir it too much, just enough to keep it from burning on the bottom.
+Cook it on medium to low heat: just enough to maintain a medium simmer.
 (Tip: Be sure to scrape the bottom of the pan while stirring and lower the heat if you think the liquid is evaporating too fast or if there is a danger of the rice burning.)

 - Arborio rice (1 pound).
 Accept no substitutes, this is what makes risotto, risotto.